 If you plan to move out of the service area, you must notify your team.
-If you move outside of our service area, you may not be able to remain a Family Care member.
-(For more information, see page 25.)
+If you move outside of our service area, you may not be able to stay enrolled with Inclusa.

 Once you become a member, you must continue to meet financial and functional eligibility requirements to stay enrolled.